AriGood/Java-IDE/README.md

 [Contributions](#contributions)

 ## Features
-File managament: Open, create new files, delete files and save files
+File management: Open, create new files, delete files and save files
 Terminal: Run commands for macos and windows
 Editor: Open and toggle between tabs, auto complete functionality, move and use cursor